gafernandezf/Ipanema/README.md

 ***
 ### Description

+High Energy physics is a branch of physics  devoted to investigating the most fundamental constituents of matter as well as how they behave.
+Advancing in this field requires not only highly sophisticated experimentation methods but also specialized tools tailored to this purpose.
+Ipanema is defined as a statistical analysis framework used for this task.
+It is used by some of the research teams at \emph{Conseil Européen pour la Recherche Nucléaire} (CERN).

 This new version of Ipanema is designed to simplify the implementation process for any needed simulation.
-It separates the original workflow into a pipeline of simple plugins users can modify.
+It separates the original workflow into a pipeline of simple plugins that users can modify.
 Ipanema handles the remaining steps automatically.

-In any specific implementation you will need at least 3 plugins:
+Any specific implementation will require at least three plugins:

-1. **Input Plugin:** Data preparation for your model.
-Any parameter the model might need must be stored in its dictionary.
+1. **Input Plugin:** Prepares data for your model.
+All parameters required by the model must be stored in its dictionary.

 2. **Model Plugin:** Model definition.
 FCN declaration, Minuit initialization, etc. Any process needed for a model fitting.

-3. **Output Plugin(s):** Handles model execution and processes results for presentation.
-You may set multiple Output Plugins (e.g., one for printing results, another for plotting data, etc.)
+3. **Output Plugin(s):** Executes the model and processes the results for presentation.
+You may set multiple Output Plugins (e.g., one for printing results, another for plotting data, etc.).

 The system contains two main modules inside `src`. `ipanema` (which is the core of the system) and `sdk` (which is a custom Software Development Kit designed for Ipanema).